akashchavan0303/Deploy-Web-Application-from-GitHub-to-AWS-Elastic-Beanstalk-using-CodePipeline/setup.guide.md

 ⚙️ Setup Steps
    =
 1. Prepare Your Application

-2.Add your application code to this repository.
+    *.Add your application code to this repository.

-  Ensure dependencies are listed (requirements.txt, package.json, or build file depending on language).
+    *.Ensure dependencies are listed (requirements.txt, package.json, or build file depending on language).

-3. Create Elastic Beanstalk Environment
+  2. Create Elastic Beanstalk Environment

   -In the AWS Management Console, go to Elastic Beanstalk.

   Create a new application and environment (Web-deploy-env).
  Select the correct platform (Node.js, Python, Java, etc.).